wrightell/LAMPI-news/README.md

 The Connected Devices Final PDF is the in-class presentation.

-The Connected Devices Final .MOV is the video demonstration.
+The Connected Devices Final .MOV has been submitted on canvas since it is too large too upload.

 The Connected Devices Research Paper is the research literature review on IoT Traffic Modeling.